textpotential/bibliarchic/chapt5.md

 Instead, the user is presented with a reverse chronological, most recent first, list of notes added to this particular verse by users all over the world.
 This list of notes on a given verse gives a user a window into the larger community of users engaging in the interface, much like we saw in the popular highlights feature of the Kindle bible.
 There is not a reply or conversation mechanism in this part of the Bible App interface to facilitate in-line or ongoing dialog, but a user can request to "friend" another user and then contact them through the app.
-This functionality of the Bible App enacts two layers of collaborative capacities.
+This functionality of the Bible App enacts two layers of collaborative affordances.
 First, it allows users to participate in shaping the interface with their own highlights and notes.
 Second, this annotative and sharing feature provides the scaffolding for users to locate themselves within a reading community and has the potential to make connections between users.

 There are many additional features offered by the Bible App that continue to push bible beyond book including that these features continue to evolve as the app matures.
 The Verse of the Day and search features heighten the surface area of the interface by creating many points of encounter with the interface and resisting total mastery of all the interface contains.
-The compare functionality provides a possibility for anarchic tendencies as different versions challenge a consolidation of the text of bible to any single expression.
+The compare functionality provides a possibility for anarchy as different versions challenge a consolidation of the text of bible to any single expression.
-The annotative capacities, particularly the "related" list of community notes on a verse expand the collaborative capacities of the Bible App interface by involving the user in constructing the space and encouraging connection with other users through sharing and friending.
+The annotative capacities, particularly the "related" list of community notes on a verse expand the collaborative affordances of the Bible App interface by involving the user in constructing the space and encouraging connection with other users through sharing and friending.
-Together, these characteristics suggest that the Bible App has all it needs to afford proximity, even if not always realized.
-Perhaps these capacities for proximity can problematize the tendency to focus on bible interfaces beyond the book as doomed to distraction.[^32]
+Even if not always realized in use, the Bible App's affordances of high surface area, collaboration, and anarchy can problematize the tendency to focus on bible interfaces beyond the book as doomed to distraction.[^32]

 ## Bible API ##

 The last interface I will consider is another user of the DBL, but with a very different interface than the highly developed mobile interface of the Bible App.
 American Bible Society (ABS) is a Library Card Holder in the DBL and one of the founding partners.
 As a Library Card Holder, ABS has built a bible interface called BibleSearch at bibles.org using data from DBL to provide a public web search engine for bible and an application programming interface (API) for bible content.[^33] The web search engine of BibleSearch is clean and simple and offers a great deal of the same functionality as the Bible App in a browser, without the multimedia capacities of the mobile app.
-The more interesting interface offered by BibleSearch is their BibleSearch API, which allows developers to build new bible interfaces using the data BibleSearch has remediated from the DBL interface.
+The more interesting interface offered by BibleSearch is their BibleSearch Application Programming Interface (API), which allows developers to build new bible interfaces using the data BibleSearch has remediated from the DBL interface.
-As we found with DBL, one characteristic of the emerging digital media landscape is the potential for a proliferation of interfaces.
-With the BibleSearch API, we see a user (American Bible Society) building a bible interface from the bible interface of DBL in order to facilitate the construction of other bible interfaces.
-Though the layers of interface in the mobile internet world are myriad, this proliferation is not a new phenomenon for bible.
-With its significant borrowing from, interpretation of and building on the Hebrew Bible, the Christian Testament can be considered a bible interface constructed from an earlier bible interface.
-Bishop Karen Oliveto offering a sermon in a chapel service is a bible interface built upon the interface of the biblical text and the liturgical sung response in said service offers another layer of interface.
-This ongoing interface of interfaces has been a part of the life of bible since long before the advent of XML or APIs and this continuity is important as we consider bible as interface in our current emerging media landscape.

-An Application Programming Interface (API) is just that, an interface, a space of encounter between two or more entities that is irreducible to the properties or content of any one participant.
 Much like a graphical user interface makes it easier for a user to navigate a software application through interaction with graphical representations of objects and functions, rather than resorting to the obtuse syntax of a command line prompt, an API makes it easier for one software application to interface with another.
 APIs are zones of contact where two software systems interact and negotiate a relationship based on rules and processes defined by the API.
+Hence the word *interface* in the name.
 In a growing landscape of application interoperability, APIs are becoming ubiquitous.
+Google has several APIs, Twitter and Facebook have APIs, Amazon has APIs, and the list goes on.[^34] These APIs are what allow programmers to more easily build apps for a mobile device that enables users to check email and post to twitter from their phone.
+APIs highlight the proliferation possible in emerging digital technologies.
+With the BibleSearch API, we see a user (American Bible Society) building a bible interface from the bible interface of DBL in order to facilitate the construction of other bible interfaces.[^35]

-Google has several APIs, Twitter and Facebook have APIs, Amazon has APIs, and the list goes on.[^34] DBL has an API that we did not discuss earlier, which allows Intellectual Property Contributors and Library Card Holders easy read only access to metadata (attributes describing the data in a translation) and file downloads for DBL content for which they have a license.[^35] The BibleSearch API offers programmatic access to a select set of DBL bible content for any registered BibleSearch user, which anyone can become.
+The BibleSearch API offers programmatic access to a select set of DBL bible content for any registered BibleSearch user, which anyone can become.
 The BibleSearch API is taking secured and authorized DBL bibles and making them available to a much larger public than has access to DBL.
 Given the copyright and licensing constraints on public access to bibles in DBL, it is no surprise that the number of bible versions available in the BibleSearch API is much smaller than those existing in DBL.
-The BibleSearch team at ABS is working hard to offer more access in the API, but currently there are 302 versions available in 276 langauges, a fifth of the versions made available to the public through the Bible App.[^36]
+The BibleSearch team at ABS is working hard to offer more access in the API, but currently there are 302 versions available in 276 languages, a fifth of the versions made available to the public through the Bible App.[^36]

 ## BibleSearch Interface ##